janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

       |             |
        \___________/
 ~~~
-{: title="Example of an Aggregator setting up two streams of telemetry data from two sources to one desitination."}
+{: title="Example of an Aggregator setting up two streams of telemetry data from two sources to one destination."}

 In this diagram, the sources and destination look like separate TSDBs, which they might be.
 They may also be different partitions within the same TSDB.